MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 ---
 title: Operations on multiple qubits
-description: Learn how to perform operations on two or more qubits.
+description: Learn the rules used to build multi-qubit states out of single-qubit states.
+Also learn about gate operations needed to form a many-qubit quantum computer.
 author: bradben
 uid: microsoft.quantum.concepts.multiple-qubits
 ms.author: v-benbra